HectorFylkner/nomapod/README.md

 2. Select one or more products.
 3. See the total price update in real-time.
 4. Enter their phone number (Swedish format validation).
-5. View manual payment instructions for Swish, including the total amount and required Swish message content.

-**Important:** This frontend application **simulates** the user flow.
-It **does not** handle actual payment processing, Swish integration, payment verification, or sending SMS unlock codes.
-These processes are assumed to be handled manually or by a separate backend system for the MVP stage.
+5. Proceed to a secure payment form powered by Stripe Elements.
+6. Pay using various methods supported by Stripe (including cards and potentially digital wallets like Apple Pay/Google Pay).

+**Note:** This application integrates with Stripe for payment processing.
+It uses Vercel Serverless Functions for backend operations like creating Payment Intents and handling Stripe webhooks.

 ## Purpose

-The primary goal is to provide a functional and maintainable user interface for the purchase flow, guiding the user through product selection and providing the necessary information to complete a manual Swish payment.
-This version uses React and Vite for improved structure, maintainability, and developer experience compared to the original static HTML version.
+The primary goal is to provide a functional and user-friendly interface for selecting products and completing payments securely via Stripe.
+This version uses React and Vite for improved structure, maintainability, and developer experience.

 ## Features